Cellous/Systems-Engineer-Portfolio/README.md

 When the script starts, it reads all user-defined parameters:

--ServiceName identifies the Windows service to monitor.
+- ServiceName identifies the Windows service to monitor.

--IntervalSec, MaxRestarts, and MaxDurationSec define the script’s behavior and timing.
+- IntervalSec, MaxRestarts, and MaxDurationSec define the script’s behavior and timing.

--A dedicated log path is created dynamically if it doesn’t exist:
+- A dedicated log path is created dynamically if it doesn’t exist:

 $logDir = Split-Path -Path $LogPath -Parent
 New-Item -ItemType Directory -Force -Path $logDir | Out-Null